 Part of our digital transformation with Kintone included setting key metrics and goals for everyone at each of our plants.
 As a food manufacturer, for us the most important metrics to start measuring were related to quality.

-After our first round of app building, we had about 30 to 40 Kintone apps.
+After our first round of app building, we had about 30 to 40 Kintone apps, but now we have 600 different apps that are used across all our various departments, including HR, Maintenance, Logistics, and Production at multiple facilities.
 We use Kintone for so many different processes, but inventory is an especially important one.
 As a manufacturer of pork rind snacks, we have very specific inventory to track, which includes seasoning, film use (bags), and pellets (pork).
 Thanks to Kintone, we’re able to track inventory a lot more clearly and easily.
 Our apps also help us with accountability and usage monitoring; now we can easily view trends in product usage and waste.
 Before, everything was done on paper, so we didn’t have any insight into these types of data points.

 Now we can set up our own graphs with just a few clicks and see trends in our processes.
 For any manufacturing company, that is huge.
 You can build a forecast based on trends.
 Insight into data trends can also help you recognize and identify problems and bottlenecks more quickly.
 And the sooner you recognize the problem, the faster you can fix it.

 Prior to Kintone, we used to consistently find data errors—this is obviously a risk when you’re running a lot of your processes via paper filing systems and manual data entry.
 Kintone helps eliminate a lot of this risk by automating a lot of our data collection and process management.
 We've replaced over 80% of our paper based processes with Kintone alone.